-The NRC's Perspective on Further Security Enhancements
+The NRC's Perspective on Further Security Enhancements [removed BOLD and added underline]

-The NRC believes that the current enhanced regulatory framework for security of radioactive sources has been very effective in enhancing and ensuring the security and control of risk-significant sources used in medical, industrial, and research activities in the U.S. The NRC encourages stakeholders to take an active role in source security and continue their efforts in maintaining the current security environment.
-The NRC welcomes efforts toward further enhancing the secure use of Cs-137 sources in a cost-effective manner without affecting the commercial, industrial, academic, and medical processes that depend upon these sources.
-As part of NRC's responsibility to ensure the security of these sources, the NRC, in coordination with its Federal partners, continuously monitors the national threat environment and is prepared to take further regulatory actions if necessary, based on a change to this environment.
-Just as it did following the events following September 11, 2001, the NRC is prepared to take immediate action such as issuance of additional security requirements or orders and will initiate rulemaking to address such security-related issues, if necessary.
+The NRC believes that the current enhanced regulatory framework for security of radioactive sources has been very effective in enhancing and ensuring the security and control of risksignificant sources used in medical, industrial, and research activities in the U.S. The NRC encourages stakeholders to take an active role in source security and continue their efforts in maintaining the current security environment.
+As is necessary and practical, and in response to any change in the threat environment, the The NRC welcomes efforts will work with other federal agencies toward further enhanceing the secure use of Cs-137 sources. in a costeffective manner without affecting the commercial, industrial, academic, and medical processes that depend upon these sources.
+The NRC recognizes that it is prudent to maintain awareness of the status of research to identify alternative forms of CsCl.
+NRC will remain cognizant of these issues and and appropriately consider whether there are safety and security benefits to further risk reduction.
+As part of NRC's responsibility to ensure the security of these sources, the NRC, in coordination with its Federal partners, continuously monitors the national threat environment and is prepared to take further regulatory actions should if necessary, based on a change to this environment change.
+Just as it did following the events following September 11, 2001, the NRC is prepared to take immediate action such as issuance of additional security requirements with er orders or and will initiate rulemaking to address such security-related issues, if necessary.

 The NRC solicits stakeholder input into major issues associated with the use of CsCl.
-The public workshop entitled Public Workshop on the Security and Continued Use of Cesium-137 Chloride Sources that NRC held in September 2008, is an example of soliciting such input.
+The public workshop entitled Public Workshop on the Security and Continued Use of Cesium-137 Chloride Sources that the NRC held in September 2008, is an example of soliciting such input.
 The workshop was attended by a large number of stakeholders and, in addition to the oral presentations and comments, the NRC received a significant number of written submissions.
-The workshop provided valuable information for the formulation of this Policy Statement regarding the use of CsCl sources, security issues, and the diversity of impacts that licensees may experience as the result of potential further regulatory requirements.
+The workshop provided valuable information for the formulation of this Policy Statement regarding the use of CsCl sources, security issues, and the diversity of impacts that licensees could may experience as a the result of potential further regulatory requirements.

 The NRC recognizes that enhancements to CsCl security could be achieved through both rulemaking and voluntary industry initiatives.
-Therefore, if the use of CsCl in its current form is to continue, the NRC encourages the source and device manufacturers to implement design improvements that mitigate or minimize the radiological consequences of misuse or malevolent acts involving these sources.
-Furthermore, the NRC supports efforts to develop alternate forms of Cs-137 that would reduce the risk of malevolent use associated with CsCl.
-The National Research Council of the National Academies (NA) issued a report3 that supported these efforts and recommended that the NRC consider the potential economic and social disruption that changes to the CsCl requirements could cause, and support a research and development program for alternative "matrices" for high-activity Cs-137 sources, which would provide lowered security hazards.
+Therefore, While the current security requirements are adequate, the NRC recognizes that if the use of CsCl in its current form is to continue, the NRC encourages the source and device manufacturers to implement design improvements that further mitigate or minimize the radiological consequences of misuse or malevolent acts involving these sources given that such events, while unlikely, cannot be dismissed.
+Similarly, Furthermore, the NRC supports efforts to develop alternate forms of Cs-